 How we can help

-If negotiation doesn’t result in a fair agreement or the tenant or landlord refuses to negotiate, either party will be able to apply for our free help.
+If negotiation doesn’t result in a fair agreement or the tenant or landlord refuses to negotiate, either party will be able to apply for our impartial help.

 Before mediation, we encourage tenants and landlords to think about: